Raise a Glass to the summer!

 As we rush headlong into summer, there’s no better time to be wandering around the Cornish countryside, and to make things even better, how about a chance to sample some cider while you’re doing it?

-Cornish Orchards at Duloe, just north of Looe have just started doing tours, giving them the opportunity to share their story and welcome people onto the farm to see how they produce the cider, taking you from the apples to the finished product.
+Cornish Orchards at Duloe, just north of Looe started doing tours a year or so ago, giving them the opportunity to share their story and welcome people onto the farm to see how they produce the cider, taking you from the apples to the finished product.

 Saving our seas by drinking beer!

-The Driftwood Spars Brewery at St Agnes may only be a small concern, but they have made a big contribution to cleaning up the ocean over the past year.
-Money has been raised by donating a percentage from every sale of their Cove range of craft beers, and this has amounted to nearly £5000, which will go to for the charity Fathoms Free and its Clean Cornish Seas campaign.
+The Driftwood Spars Brewery at St Agnes may only be a small concern, but they have made a big contribution to cleaning up the ocean over recent years.
+Money has been raised by donating a percentage from every sale of their Cove range of craft beers, and this has amounted to over £5000, which was donated to the charity Fathoms Free and its Clean Cornish Seas campaign.

 The money will be used to finance dives along the Cornish coast that will recover ghost gear, this is abandoned fishing equipment and marine debris that can trap and kill everything from dolphins to crabs.

-They are still deeply passionate about the environment and the importance of traditional, local orchards.
+Fowey Valley are deeply passionate about the environment and the importance of traditional, local orchards.
 They still source their apples locally, even asking people to bring their windfalls along in the autumn and getting some cider back in return.
 Why not go along and take a tour?

 Has James Bond tried it?